On Rigidity of Generalized Conformal Structures: Further investigations

 \subsubsection{Isometry groups}

-Let us call a {\it transvection} of $(\mathcal{V}, g)$ any map $\mathcal{V} \to \mathcal{V}$ sending each leaf of $\N$ to itself.
+Let us call a \textit{transvection} of $(\mathcal{V}, g)$ any map $\mathcal{V } \to \mathcal{V}$ sending each leaf of $\mathcal{N}$ to itself.
 A transvection is not necessarily isometric.
-In fact, any point admits in its neighbourhood a non-singular vector field generating (local) transvections, iff $(\mathcal{V}, g)$ is transversally Riemannian.
+In fact, any point admits in its neighborhood a non-singular vector field generating (local) transvections, iff $(\mathcal{V}, g)$ is transversally Riemannian.

-If $(\mathcal{V}, g)$ is simple, then we have a group morphism $\Iso(\mathcal{V}, g) \to \Iso(M, \CC)$.
-Its kernel is $\Iso^{Tr}(\mathcal{V}, g)$, the group of isometric transvections.
-In the simple case, $\Iso^{Tr}(\mathcal{V}, g)$ does not contain one parameter groups, but we can not conclude it is discrete, for instance because one does not know if $\Iso(\mathcal{V}, g)$ is a Lie group?
+If $(\mathcal{V}, g)$ is simple, then we have a group morphism $\mathsf{Iso} (\mathcal{V}, g) \to \mathsf{Iso} (M, \mathcal{C})$.
+Its kernel is $\mathsf{ Iso} ^{Tr}(\mathcal{V}, g)$, the group of isometric transvections.
+In the simple case, $\mathsf{Iso} ^{Tr}(\mathcal{V}, g)$ does not contain one parameter groups, but we can not conclude it is discrete, for instance because one does not know if $\mathsf{Iso} (\mathcal{V}, g)$ is a Lie group.

-Now, comparison between infinitesimal isometry groups of $(\mathcal{V}, g)$ and $(M, \CC)$ is even more complicated.
-We can however, as stated in \cite{BZ}, relate sub-rigidity of $(\mathcal{V}, g)$ to the rigidity of $(M, \CC)$.
-Our second main result in the present article will be to provide a proof of $(3, 1) $ sub-rigidity of lightlike metrics based on Liouville Theorem for GCS:
+Now, comparison between infinitesimal isometry groups of $(\mathcal{V}, g)$ and $(M, \mathcal{C})$ is even more complicated.
+We can however, as stated in \cite{BZ}, relate subrigidity of $(\mathcal{V}, g)$ to the rigidity of $ (M, \mathcal{C})$.
+Our second main result in the present article will be to provide a proof of $(d+2, d) $ subrigidity of lightlike metrics based on Liouville Theorem for GCS:

-\begin{theorem} In dimension $\geq 4$, a generic lightlike metric is $(3, 1)$ sub-rigid, that is a 3-isometry with trivial 1-jet has a trivial 2-jet.
+\begin{theorem} In dimension $\geq 4$, a generic lightlike metric is $(d+2, d) $ subrigid for $d \geq 1$, that is a (d+2)-isometry at a given point with a trivial $d$-jet has a trivial $(d+1)$-jet.
+In particular, an isometry with a trivial 1-jet at some point has a trivial infinite jet. \end{theorem}